 Is your Sea Moss farmed or pool grown?

-Our Atlantic Sea Moss and Purple Sea Moss is harvested off the coast of St Lucia.
-Our Pacific Gold Sea Moss is harvested off the coast of Vietnam.
+Our St Lucian Gold and Purple Sea Moss is harvested on the pristine, nutrient rich the coast of St Lucia.

 However, please see below the benefits that can be gained from farmed Sea Moss and why Sea Moss is no longer grown in pools.

 Pool Grown Sea Moss